olavlan/hqhmm/README.md

 # High-Quality Heightmap Meshing

 A webapp that helps transform heightmaps (as image files) to high quality triangular meshes.

-Uses [delatin](https://github.com/mapbox/delatin) or [hmm](https://github.com/fogleman/hmm).
+Uses [hmm](https://github.com/fogleman/hmm), an implementation of the meshing algorithm in the paper [Fast Polygonal Approximation of
+Terrains and Height Fields](http://mgarland.org/files/papers/scape.pdf).

 ## Installation